Jury Awards $83.3 Million to E. Jean Carroll in Defamation Case Against Trump

-A jury has awarded an additional $83.3 million to former advice columnist E. Jean Carroll, who says former President Donald Trump damaged her reputation by calling her a liar after she accused him of sexual assault.
-This defamation trial was over things Trump said about Carroll while he was president.
+A jury awarded $83.3 million to E. Jean Carroll on Friday in a stinging and expensive rebuke to former President Donald Trump for his continued social media attacks against the longtime advice columnist over her claims that he sexually assaulted her in a Manhattan department store.
+The award, when coupled with a $5 million sexual assault and defamation verdict last year from another jury in a case brought by Carroll, raised to $88.3 million what Trump must pay her.

+Protesting vigorously, he said he would appeal.
+Carroll clutched her lawyers’ hands and smiled as the seven-man, two-woman jury delivered its verdict.
+Emotional afterward, she shared a three-way hug with her attorneys.
+She declined comment as she left the Manhattan federal courthouse, but issued a statement later through a publicist, saying: “This is a great victory for every woman who stands up when she’s been knocked down, and a huge defeat for every bully who has tried to keep a woman down.

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
-Read more: abc13houston » / 🏆 255. in US
+Read more: dothaneagle » / 🏆 337. in US

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.